 The Custom Player Graphics requires image files to insert into the game.
 Some of these are from other Pokémon ROM hacking projects, while others were made as general resources.
 Full credits for each CPG are included in its files, but for good measure an abridged version is here as well.

-All authors were asked when possible; for some old ROM hacks their creators are no longer contact-able on the internet, and so are used under the assumption normally seen in the ROM hacking community, that old work may be iterated upon as long as proper credits are given.
+All authors were asked when possible, or clearly stated free use for the image.
+For some old ROM hacks their creators are no longer contact-able on the internet, and so are used under the assumption normally seen in the ROM hacking community, that old work may be iterated upon as long as proper credits are given.
 Should your work be included and you do not agree, please notify us and it will be removed from the Randomizer.

 Direct code contributors